-The Delaware Highlands Region watershed is home to two distinct populations of bald eagles.
-Breeding eagles remain in the area year-round, building nests and raising young.
+The Delaware Highlands region is home to two distinct populations of bald eagles.
+Resident eagles remain in the area year-round, building nests and raising young.
 Wintering eagles migrate to the region from points north in search of open water, food sources, and safe and protected habitat.

 - Eagles mate for life and use the same nest territory every year.